d3vsino/d3vsino/README.md

 <h1 align="center">Hi, I'm Devsino</h1>

 # 💫 About Me:

-I'm a high school student who is passionate about building apps using Django and geeking out over low-level code and operating systems.
+I'm a high school student who is passionate about backend development and building apps using Django and React, and im obsessed with Linux and open source projects.

 ## 🚀 What Am I Doing:

 - 👨‍💻 Exploring the world of Unix and how it works
-- 💻 Building Django applications
+- 💻 Building Django & React applications
 - 🐘 Learning PostgreSQL

 # 💻 Tech Stack: